vmmunoza/Build-On-Eth-101/README.md

 - **yarn**: An alternative to npm, offering faster package installation and more efficient dependency management.

+---
-### Note: things I need to add here as well:
+#### Note: things I need to add here as well:

--Deploy contract.
+- Deploy contract.
--API and connection details.
+- API and connection details.